RyanWangGit/WhatsNear-Backend/README.md

 | -t TRAIN, --train TRAIN    | The training matrix file to read from. |
 | -i IP, --ip IP             | The ip to bind on.                     |
 | -m MODEL, --model MODEL    | The trained model to read from.        |

-## Third-Party Libraries
-This very project uses [Tornado](https://github.com/tornadoweb/tornado) as the HTTP Server and uses [Keras](https://github.com/fchollet/keras) as the neural network backend to train the models.

 ## References
 \[1] Burges C, Shaked T, Renshaw E, et al. Learning to rank using gradient descent\[C]//Proceedings of the 22nd international conference on Machine learning.
 ACM, 2005: 89-96.